TillMeineke/ML_Zoomcamp2024_hw/01-intro/Setup_environment.md

 [Miniforge](https://github.com/conda-forge/miniforge) is a minimal installer for Conda specific to conda-forge.
 It is a small, bootstrap version of Anaconda that includes only conda, Python, the packages they depend on, and a small number of other useful packages, including pip, zlib and a few others.
 I created a dedicated [environment.yml](../environment.yml) for the course.

-To create this conda environment `ML_Zoomcamp2024` from the file run the following command in the folder with this file:
+To create this conda environment, called `ML_Zoomcamp2024`, from the file run the following command in the folder with this file:

 ```bash
 conda env create -f environment.yml